Post title or brief description

 Comporta rice fields stretching toward coastal dunes and the Atlantic Ocean

-The rice fields appear before the village does.
-From the road, there’s a sudden stretch of open ground, low channels cutting through it, the occasional wooden hut, and storks pacing deliberately through shallow water.
-Driving south from Lisbon, it takes a moment for the scale to register, an expanse that seems to flatten the distance itself.
+The fields appear before the village does.
+Driving south from Lisbon, the road opens suddenly onto flat, low ground cut through with irrigation channels, the occasional wooden hut, storks pacing through shallow water.
+It takes a moment for the scale to register.

 Two white storks standing in a large nest above the Comporta rice fields